Configuring and using a Garmin eTrex for the first time can prove difficult for beginners.

 The accuracy of the Trip Odometer may be limited by the GPS accuracy, e.g. if you stand still for a while, the device may continue to update your position within the radius displayed for GPS accuracy.
 So if your position is updated 5 times, each time 1m away from your last position, you may see a Trip distance of 5m.

-However, if you keep walking, the Trip errors will be a smaller percentage of the distance travelled.
+However, if you keep walking, the Trip errors will be a smaller percentage of the distance traveled.
 Also, the Garmin software may try to determine whether you are actually moving, and attempt to minimise the error when you are stationary.

 You can of course add further waypoints as you walk along your chosen route, which may (for example) indicate where that nice looking pub was that you passed on your way out.
 Have fun!